-So, I came up with a copycat recipe that rivals the original every time!
+Since I can’t visit the restaurant on a daily basis, I came up with a copycat recipe that rivals the original every time!
 Made with crisp lettuce, juicy tomatoes, black olives, crunchy seasoned croutons, and those salty, spicy pepperoncini that I may or may not eat out of the jar while I’m in the kitchen!

 This Olive Garden salad recipe is super simple to make with a few fresh ingredients and we top it off with a zesty homemade Olive garden dressing and a side of Olive Garden breadsticks.
 I mean, come on!
 What a way to enjoy a meal, or at least the start of one!

 - Salad Mix – This pre-packaged garden blend can be found at your local grocery store.
 It’s a bag of salad that contains iceberg lettuce, red cabbage, and matchstick carrots.
 If you’d rather make your own, by all means!

 - Tomatoes – I like to use slices of Roma tomatoes, but you’re welcome to use whatever tomatoes you prefer.
 Cherry tomatoes and plum tomatoes are two other options to consider.

 - Black olives – Make sure they’re pitted!
 Keep them whole or slice them, it’s up to you.

 - Croutons – Nothing beats homemade croutons, but if you’ve got a package of croutons you’d like to use they’ll work too.